Environmental Benefits of Beavers

 Beaver ponds help improve water quality

-Beaver ponds filter out and store nutrients and pollutants.
+Basically, beaver ponds are like water filters: they filter out and store nutrients and pollutants.
+That means the water flowing downstream from beaver ponds is cleaner than the water that went into it.
 Beaver ponds also store sediment.
-If left in place long enough, the sediment will eventually turn the pond into a marshy meadow -- a beaver meadow.
-Beavers use the mud on the bottom of their ponds to build and restore their dams and lodges.
-For this reason, they don't tend to build dams in the rocky areas that fish like to spawn in.
+If left in place long enough, the sediment will eventually turn the pond into a marshy meadow called a beaver meadow.